evanwill/get-git-b/content/4-history.md

 `diff` allows us to see what changes were made to the currently unstaged files.
 It's best to check this before you commit to ensure you know what you are changing.

 Many text editors have a diff visualization built in, which is very handy!
+This can help you understand exactly what is changed and debug problems in your work.

 ## git checkout